wp-plugins/booking/trunk/readme.txt

 = 5.1.6 =
 - Features and issue fixings in All versions:
  * Fix issue of not saving Booking Calendar Widget for sidebars at the WordPress > Appearance > Widgets menu page.
 Issue was existing in updates 5.1.4 and 5.1.5
- * Updated Italian transaltion by Nuoro di Murgia Ivan.
+ * Updated Italian translation by Nuoro di Murgia Ivan.
 - Personal / Business Small / Business Medium / Business Large / MultiUser versions features:
  * New shortcode for email templates. [remote_ip] - inserting IP address of the user who made this action (Personal, Business Small/Medium/Large, MultiUser)
  * New shortcode for email templates. [user_agent] - inserting contents of the User-Agent: header from the current request, if there is one (Personal, Business Small/Medium/Large, MultiUser)